-- New Danganronpa V3 deconstructs this, by revealing that the various fourth wall breaks of Monokuma are actually because the series have been turned into a reality TV watched by normal people.
+- Danganronpa V3: Killing Harmony deconstructed, Played for Drama and Horror, by revealing that the various fourth wall breaks of Monokuma are actually because the series have been turned into a reality TV show.
 When the characters discover this, they are utterly shocked as they realize all of their memories and emotions were fiction.
 This reveal almost entirely cripples the surviving members, until Shuichi comes to the realization that even if everything is fictional, their experiences and pain are real.
 The final battle is against the embodiment of the TV audience itself.

 - Monster Prom: In an event where Liam asks the player if he knows about a crowdfunding site called Startkicker, the Narrator will abruptly snark about whether Liam knows the reason why he exists, since Monster Prom was a game crowdfunded on Kickstarter.